-We strive to integrate multiple diverse human perspectives in order to arrive at a more perfect understanding of the truth.
+- We strive to integrate multiple diverse human perspectives in order to arrive at a more complete understanding of ourselves and the world around us.

-We are especially focused on cultural evolution, since what it means to be human is so intertwined with our cultural identity.
+- We are particularly interested in cultural evolution, since what it means to be human is so intertwined with our cultural identity.

-We believe in the importance of the written word, including many works of philosophy and literature, but place no faith in any single text that we deem to be sacred.
+- We place great value on the written word, including many works of philosophy and literature, but place no faith in any single text that we deem to be sacred.

-We experience a sense of wonder in our approach to the world as we encounter the mysterious, the unexpected, the unfamiliar and the unexplained.
+- We experience a sense of wonder in our approach to the world as we encounter the mysterious, the unexpected, the unfamiliar and the inexplicable.